tomcx/tame2/README.md

 The library allows to exchange data with a TwinCAT PLC without any knowledge of ADS.
 The browser connects to the webserver running on the PLC device, the ADS commands are wrapped in AJAX/SOAP requests.

-If you want to know more about the basics of the access to the AdsWebService with JavaScript look at the examle [here] (http://infosys.beckhoff.com/content/1031/tcsample_webservice/html/webservice_samplejs.html).
+If you want to know more about the basics of the access to the ADS WebService with JavaScript look at the examle [here] (http://infosys.beckhoff.com/content/1031/tcsample_webservice/html/webservice_samplejs.html).